collective/collective.fingerpointing/README.rst

 Life, the Universe, and Everything
 ==================================

-Finger Pointing logging adds additional logging events (e.g. user logging in and out and content type life cycle) to the standard Zope log.
+Finger Pointing adds additional logging events (e.g. user logging in and out and content type life cycle) to the standard Zope log.
 Also, during product installation, user can select to create unique Finger Pointing log and activate log rotation.

 Finally, the product configlet allows user can select which additional events to log.